RichardOtter/RichardOtter.github.io/tips/Advanced_Search.md

 * Nickname
 * Prefix
 * Suffix
 *
 * Sex
 * Living flag
 * Date edited
 * Current age
 * Record number
 *
 * Any Fact
 *
 * Color coding
 * FamilySearch ID
 *
 * Note (family)
 * Note (general)
 *
 * Number of children
 * Number of sets of parents
+* Number of shared facts
 * Number of siblings
 * Number of spouses
 *
 * Source (family)
 * Source (general)

-Unfortunately, these search items are mixed in with the large list of Fact names.
-Some users never find them.
+Unfortunately, these search items are mixed in with the much larger list of Fact names.
+Some users never notice them.

 ===========================================DIV50==